SleepyJimmy/Tetris-RL-Optimisation/README.md

 - **Row and column transitions:** The number of horizontal and vertical transitions between empty and filled cells.
 - **Landing height, maximum column height, wells, and eroded piece cells:** Metrics that capture advanced game dynamics, such as where a tetromino lands and the resulting clearances.

-These features are derived from the works of Dellacherie and Bertsekas and Tsitsiklis, which have been shown to be highly effective in representing the state of the Tetris game.

-By using state features, the algorithms can more efficiently evaluate the value of different game states and actions, leading to improved decision-making and performance.

-## Features

-- **Custom Tetris Environment**: A Gym-compatible Tetris environment (`gym-simpletetris`) designed for reinforcement learning experiments.
-- **Reinforcement Learning Algorithms**: Implementations of standard PPO and modified versions incorporating CDL, RND, and weight initialisation strategies.
-- **Genetic Algorithms**: Implementation of a genetic algorithm for Tetris, including the evolution of neural network weights.
-- **Evaluation and Analysis Tools**: Scripts to evaluate the performance of the agents using metrics such as lines cleared, total score, and variability.

 ## PPO modifications
 ### PPO with CDL